kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 This seems fine.
 It avoids the lookahead with `[` in expressions.
 This is nice.
 Let the compiler instead infer what the size is.
 This used in conjunctions with methods.
+I feel like I need to define a lexer as well.
+But am I satisfied with the grammar? operators can take in non-const references.
+Grants can be partial classes.
+Seems like everything is fine.